 Top Physical Therapy Schools and Colleges in the U.S.

 Physical therapists must earn a postbaccalaureate degree and meet other requirements to qualify for state licensing.
 Master's and/or doctoral programs can be found at Arcadia University, the University of Southern California in Los Angeles and Washington University.
 In general, the programs are designed to teach students how to work with individuals who have physical impairments due to illness, injury or other medical conditions.
-They diagnose and assess patients' conditions and develop treatment plans, often in a collegial relationship with other medical professionals.
+Learning outcomes the ability to diagnose and assess patients' conditions and develop treatment plans, often in a collegial relationship with other medical professionals.

 Top U.S. Schools and Colleges with Physical Therapy Programs